ac427/warewulf_stateless/README.md

 To make yourself a warewulf Linux cluster, do

 1. configure eth0 as interface to outside(DHCP in this demo) and eth1 as internal(172.16.2.250 in this demo) on master node, bring up both network interfaces, set compute nodes to PXE boot
-2. run scripts in order on master node, follow instructions to boot compute nodes in order
+2. run scripts in order on master node, follow instructions to power up compute nodes in order
 3. you have a well functioning Linux cluster!

 Current testing status: tested to step 8 in VirtualBox